anthonymobile/njbuswatcher_2020/README.md

 ### Current Metrics

-V 0.1 provides a bare minimum of arrival information for any selected route, stop, and period

-- Actual arrivals.
-- Time between arrivals.
+- Arrival intevals - how long between buses
+- Average frequency - hourly, how long on average between buses

+### Known Issues

+- Missing arrivals.
+Because of how we currently localize buses to stops, we are missing some buses.
+It's not a lot but if you see a gap or a particular long interval between buses that isn't on the schedule, that's probably what's up.
+We're working on fixing it.
+In the meantime, we have a second set of data that will let us go back and correct the historical data when we do fix it.
+The good news is that while this may mean there's some bunching that we miss, none of the bunching we do see are false positives.
+- Missing buses.
+The Lincoln Tunnel swallows them up.
+It's as simple as that.
+Whatever tracking and uplink Clever Devices is using just can't deal with buses being underground and it basically gives up and stops reporting.
+Not much we can do here.

 ### Future Metrics

 - **Frequency of service.**  How often does a bus stop at my corner?
 This is simply calculated by looking at how often any in-service bus passes a given stop on a particular route.
-This will require additional period options (e.g. 'weekly-rush hours' or 'history-late nights') or an additional set of filters to confine the resampling to a relevant time period.
+This will require additional period options (e.g. 'weekly-rush hours' or 'history-late nights') or an additional set of filters to confine the resampling to a relevant time period. (n.b. the first take on this is working as of v1.0 -- hourly frequency by stop)
 - **Bunching.** Related to frequency of service, we want to highlight any events when a bus arrives at a stop within 3 minutes or less than the previous service on the same route.
 (This is how the NYC MTA is currently defining bunching, according to [Streetsblog](https://nyc.streetsblog.org/2018/08/13/how-the-mta-plans-to-harness-new-technology-to-eliminate-bus-bunching/).
 - **Travel time.** How long is it taking buses to get from one stop to the next?
 We can compare the arrival time of individual vehicles at successive stops along the line to identify which route segments are contributing the most to delays along the line at any given instant, and over time?
 This will require creating a data structure for route segments which doesn't currently exist (everything is organized around the stops themselves.)
 - **Schedule adherence.** Is the bus actually hitting its scheduled stops?
 This will require importing and looking up scheduled arrival times in GTFS timetables--initial inspection indicates this will be challenging (but not impossible) as run/service id numbers returned by the API don't seem to correspond to those listed in the GTFS data.
 How much we prioritize this will depend on community priorities--for rush hour service, it will be much less important; for late-night service, it will be crucial.
 Generally speaking, as more people use apps to monitor actual arrivals, schedule adherence is less of a pressing concern.